ytmytm/plus4-tcbm2sd/README.md

 - 4x 0.1uF capacitor (0805 footprint)
 - 50 pin edge connector (optional), straight or right angle

-The first revision of PCB was meant primarily as a development platform, so it relies on modules:
+The first revision of PCB was meant primarily as a development platform, so it relies on cheap, ready to use modules:

 - AMS1117 3.3V power supply module with 3 pins
 - SD card 3.3V adapter
 - Arduino Mini Pro with ATmega328P 3.3V or its clone, e.g. SparkFun DEV-11114

-You only need the power supply module if all you need is a paddle replacement.
+If all you want is a paddle replacement then only the power supply module is needed.

 ### Arduino Mini Pro A4/SDA pin